 Rainbow Mountain

 Admittedly, I wasn’t the most excited about Rainbow Mountain on my trip to Cusco.
 I heard the hike was hard and the pictures all look edited to me.
-However, I have hear it is a nice place to visit, and one that is a must-do for many travelers!
+However, I have hear it is a nice place to visit, and one that is one of the must-do day trips from Cusco for many travelers!

 In recent years, Rainbow Mountain has taken over social media and become really popular for tourists!
 This means it is crowded!